 Everyone knows that meat grilled over charcoal is exponentially more flavoursome than other forms of cooking.
 Yes, a gas barbecue will get the job done, but there’s an extra smoky depth that can only be achieved when charcoal is your fire-power.

-And this is why we love Hwaro, the Korean barbecue joint on Little Collins Street.
+And this is why we love Hwaro, the Korean barbecue joint on Little Bourke Street.
 Here, you do your cooking over individual cast iron pots filled with red hot coals that they bring out to your table (this is a restaurant where you always want to be looking where you’re going).

 It’s not Korean barbecue without beef ribs (gal-bi), and here you can order them thin and bony, standard cut, premium marble or top grade.
 You unfold the marinated rib meat from around the bone before you put it on the grill plate and it cooks quickly and evenly, with the perfect amount of char on the outside.

 If you’re new to Korean barbecue this is a great place to start because here they’ll pop your meats on the grill, flip it and slice it when it’s ready if you prefer being a passenger.
 If you want to captain your own dinner cruise, you go right ahead.

 The smoky room is half the appeal of a night of individually cooked meats to order, and you will carry that smell home with you.
 This also means that if you arrive starving the aroma of caramelizing marinade is sweet torture, so order a serve of long, golden-fried dumplings and a Hite pale ale right off the bat.